-- (3) "Full-value" awards (i.e., awards other than stock options) are multiplied by a 2.32 conversion ratio to calculate the number of shares available under the 2012 Plan that are used for each full-value award, as opposed to a 1.0 conversion ratio for each stock option awarded under the 2012 Plan. - (4) Includes information related to the 1999 Non-Qualified Employee Stock Purchase Plan (ESPP).
-The ESPP was adopted by the Board of Directors on October 29, 1998.
-The ESPP has not been approved by our stockholders.
-The ESPP is available to all our employees that are employed on the first day of the purchase period.
-Under the ESPP, each eligible employee may purchase shares of our common stock at semi-annual intervals each year at a purchase price equal to 85% of the average closing prices of our common stock on the New York Stock Exchange during the last ten business days of the purchase period.
-Each eligible employee may contribute no more than \$10,000 per year to purchase our common stock under the ESPP.
+- (3) "Full-value" awards (i.e., awards other than stock options) are multiplied by a 2.32 conversion ratio to calculate the number of shares available under the 2012 Plan that are used for each full-value award, as opposed to a 1.0 conversion ratio for each stock option awarded under the 2012 Plan. - (4) Includes information related to Boston Properties, Inc.'s 1999 Non-Qualified Employee Stock Purchase Plan (ESPP).
+The ESPP was adopted by the Board of Directors of Boston Properties, Inc. on October 29, 1998.
+The ESPP has not been approved by the stockholders of Boston Properties, Inc. The ESPP is available to all its employees that are employed on the first day of the purchase period.
+Under the ESPP, each eligible employee may purchase shares of Boston Properties, Inc.'s common stock at semi-annual intervals each year at a purchase price equal to 85% of the average closing prices of Boston Properties, Inc.'s common stock on the New York Stock Exchange during the last ten business days of the purchase period.
+Each eligible employee may contribute no more than \$10,000 per year to purchase Boston Properties, Inc. common stock under the ESPP.

-Additional information concerning security ownership of certain beneficial owners and management required by Item 12 will be included in the Proxy Statement to be filed relating to our 2015 Annual Meeting of Stockholders and is incorporated herein by reference.
+Additional information concerning security ownership of certain beneficial owners and management required by Item 12 will be included in the Proxy Statement to be filed relating to Boston Properties, Inc.'s 2015 Annual Meeting of Stockholders and is incorporated herein by reference.